ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md

 Log out in the browser.

 ### Step 3: Using Forms and a Cookie Jar

-Navigate to `~/Documents` in a terminal to save your cookies.

 1. Construct a `curl` request that enters two forms: `"log={username}"` and `"pwd={password}"` and goes to `http://localhost:8080/wp-login.php`.
 Enter Ryan's credentials where there are placeholders.